alan-turing-institute/SHEEP/prelim-tests/tfhe/README.md

 ### Running the example

-The [tutorial example](https://tfhe.github.io/tfhe/coding.html) is reproduced in tutorial.
+The [tutorial example](https://tfhe.github.io/tfhe/coding.html) is reproduced in `tutorial`.
 From within that directory:

 ```
 # directory containing the TFHE header files, under a subdirectory tfhe